Although not much happened since my last update, I will try to give you an impression what happened since the last update.

 But the waiting time extended and extended.
 I really would like to hold my wife again and see friends and family.

-After 9 months I was able to fly back.
+After a long time I was able to fly back.
 Not a nice trip, since I had to go to Toronto, Canada and wait for 24 hrs. to continue to Frankfurt.
 From there I could take a train to NL.

 Since the boat is well on anchor and guarded by a lovely capable guy, I was able to leave the boat here and fly back.
 On the photo above you can see an old tugboat in the back on which friends of his also keep an eye on the Ellena.
 I keep in contact by Whatsapp.